dawahnigeria/Dawahcast-App/README.md

 #### Become a contributor
+Contributions are highly welcomed and appreciated.
+Every little help counts, so do not hesitate!

+Contributions can be made in the form of feature requests, bug reports and feedback.

 If you would like to contribute to the project.
 Please follow these steps to submit a contribution:
 * Comment on the Github issue (or create one if one does not exist) and let us know that you're working on it.
 * Fork the project (if you have not already) or rebase your fork so that it is up to date with the current repository's '_**development**_' branch